embedded-machine-learning/scripts-and-guides/scripts/training/README.md

 Problem: After interrupting training, the memory is still full and CuDNN causes internal errors.

-Answer: Log out and Log in again to free the memory.
+Answer: Kill the task by first running nvidia-smi and then kill -9 [PID]

 ### Extract Metrics From Tensorboard to CSV File